magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37592-sorting-by-price-does-not-work-correctly-for-products-with-a-zero-price-assigned-to-shared-catalog.md

 <ins>Steps to reproduce</ins>:

 1. Enable shared catalog.
-1. Create four products with the following prices and assign them to a category - $50, $60, $70, $80.
+1. Create four products with the following prices and assign them to a category - $50, $60, $70, and $80.
 1. Create a shared catalog with the above products.
 1. Set the custom price to zero for the product with a price of $70.
 1. Now create a company user and assign it to the shared catalog just created.